Veil-Project/veil-project.github.io/collections/_posts/2020-02-05-hard-problem.md

 Euler: "And how many times have you summoned him down with this exponentially increasing tasks?"

 Gauss (still grumpy): "You tell me.
-He started his latch batch at 11 o'clock.
+He started his last batch at 11 o'clock.
 It's 5 now, so you should be able to compute it yourself."

 Euler: "Hmm, let's see.
 It wasn't his first batch, or it would've been 3 o'clock now.
 It wasn't his second batch, as that one took 3x3=9 hours, making it 9 now.
 Maybe its 3rd? let's see: 3x3x3=27, but on the clock that would be, ehm, 27 - 2x11 = 5.
 So he did three batches already!"